-As of June 1st, 2017, there will be two important changes for those considering bringing lawsuits in the small claims division of the BC provincial court.
+As of June 1st, 2017, there were two important changes for those considering bringing lawsuits in the small claims division of the BC provincial court.

-The most significant change is an increase in the limit of what is recoverable in small claims lawsuits.
-Currently, a plaintiff in a small claims action may not recover more than $25,000 in damages.
-Any lawsuit seeking more than this amount must be commenced in the BC Supreme Court.
-However, as of June 1, 2017, this $25,000 limit will increase to $35,000.
-This is the first increase to the small claims limit since 2005, when it was increased from $10,000 to $25,000.
+The most significant change was an increase in the limit of what is recoverable in small claims lawsuits.
+Prior to June 1, 2017, a plaintiff in a small claims action could not recover more than $25,000 in damages.
+Any lawsuit seeking more than this amount had to be commenced in the BC Supreme Court.
+However, as of June 1, 2017, this $25,000 limit increased to $35,000.
+This was the first increase to the small claims limit since 2005 when it was increased from $10,000 to $25,000.
 While not yet announced, it is likely that the $35,000 limit will further increase in the coming years.

-The second change will apply to lawsuits seeking $5,000 in damages or less.
-With a few exceptions, effective June 1, 2017, it will be mandatory for actions seeking $5,000 or less to be heard through the Civil Resolution Tribunal, a new, online dispute resolution tribunal.
+The second change applies to lawsuits seeking $5,000 in damages or less.
+With a few exceptions, as of June 1, 2017, it became mandatory for actions seeking $5,000 or less to be heard through the Civil Resolution Tribunal, a new, online dispute resolution tribunal.

 These changes have the effect of increasing the amount of damages that can be sought in small claims cases, making it more economical to get a lawyer involved at an early stage to try to resolve claims within small claims jurisdiction.